ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Game.Screenshot>Screenshot Upsampled: Write screenshot upsampled Game.Screenshot>Screenshot: Write screenshot Game.Screenshot>Show Interface in Screenshots: Do you want to see the interface in screenshots?
-Game.Terrain>Delete Grass Bushes Trees: Removes Grass Bushes Trees for that smooth map feel.
+Game.Terrain>Delete Bushes Trees: Cleans your Mars of alien shrubbery.
 Game.Terrain>Delete Large Rocks: Removes rocks for that smooth map feel.
 Game.Terrain>Delete Small Rocks: Removes rocks for that smooth map feel.
 Game.Terrain>Terrain Editor Toggle: Opens up the map editor with the brush tool visible.